Understating why we need to initialize posteriors or messages in RxInfer

 1. Deriving the graphical representation of the model, 2.
 Identifying loops and the messages or marginals that need to be initialized within the loop.

-However, once you receive the message Variables [x, y, z] have not been updated after an update event, it is a good indication that there is a loop in your model.
+, it is a good indication that there is a loop in your model.
 If you see this message, you should check your model for loops and try to initialize the messages and/or marginals that are part of the loop.

-Deriving FFG and identifying the loops
+Deriving factor graph and identifying the loops

 He does note that there is a loop in his model, namely all $a$ and $b$ variables are connected over all observations, therefore he needs to initialize one of the messages and run multiple iterations for the loopy belief propagation algorithm.
-It is worth noting that loopy belief propagation is not guaranteed to converge in general and might be highly influenced by the choice of the initial messages in the initialization argument.
-He is going to evaluate the convergency performance of the algorithm with the free_energy = true option:
+It is worth noting that loopy belief propagation is not guaranteed to converge in general and might be highly influenced by the choice of the initial messages in the initialization

 init = @initialization begin